 Sub title: Letters from C. Rajagopalachari to Mohandas Karamchand Gandhi, to Devadas

-Author: Gopalkrishna Gandhi
+Edited By: Gopalkrishna Gandhi

 Nine years younger than Gandhi, Chakravarti Rajagopalachari or Rajaji was described by him as his "conscience keeper" and, at one time, as his "only possible successor".
 As his southern general, Rajaji campaigned for freedom, promoting khadi and prohibition.
 Though they shared nearly thirty years of colleagueship, hardship, friendship—and kinship, when daughter Lakshmi married Devadas Gandhi, Rajaji remained throughout a man of his own mind.